 Very many thanks to Lou Berger for discussions of labels of more than 32 bits.
 Many thanks to Sergio Belotti and Pietro Vittorio Grandi for their support of this work.
-Thanks to Gabriele Galimberti for discussion of the size of the "m" field.
+Thanks to Gabriele Galimberti for discussion of the size of the "m" field, and to Iftekhar Hussain for discussion of composite labels.